jpardobl/monscale/README.md

     - An action must be triggered if the condition was True more seconds than the shown by the threshold.

-When an action is triggered, its queued in a Redis list.

-The Action Executor is a daemon that collects the actions queued at the Redis list and executes them.
+Both actions and alerts, are queued in an Redis queue, waiting for the workers to retrieve them from the queues.
+This makes the system scalable itself.

 Installation